abikirkham/maths-challenge/README.md

 **Actual:**

 The website behaved as expected; an error message was displayed, and the form did not submit.
 INCLUDE IMG

-## Unfixed Errors

-**Issue #1:** With the support and guidance with the communities on slack and from tutors at code institute providing my with all information on how to adjust the images on multi sized screens to fit in the containers.
-However, on smaller screens these images do present stretched.
- INCLUDE IMG

-**Issue #2:** Hidden checkboxes and labels for the gallery filter and accordion were inaccessible via keyboard due to the use of `display: none;`.
-Used for the navigation, including the icons, such as, ☰, which I found from Microsoft word keyboard.

 ## Validator Testing I NEED ALL IMAGES FOR THE TESTING